keepalivedev/KeepAlive/README.md

 If a Phone Call number is configured:
 * **Make and Manage Calls**: Basic permission to make phone calls

+If the full-screen 'Are you there?' prompt is enabled or a Phone Call number is configured:
-* **Manage Overlays**: Necessary to be able to make phone calls when the device is idle
+* **Manage Overlays**: Necessary to show the full-screen prompt over other apps and to place phone calls when the device is idle

 ## App Restrictions / App Hibernation